BPerezLamarque/Phylosignal_network/README.md

 **Contact:** Benoît Perez-Lamarque, benoit.perez.lamarque@gmail.com

-**Simulations:** Simulations used to investigate the performances of the different approaches to measure the phylogenetic signal in species interactions in bipartite interaction networks are available in the folder [simulations](https://github.com/BPerezLamarque/Phylosignal_network/tree/master/simulations).
+**Simulations:** Simulations used to investigate the performances of the different approaches measuring the phylogenetic signal in species interactions in bipartite interaction networks are available in the folder [simulations](https://github.com/BPerezLamarque/Phylosignal_network/tree/master/simulations).
 Functions to simulate the BipartiteEvol interaction networks are available in RPANDA, while the script used to simulate interaction networks with a phylogenetic signal in the number of partners (and not their identity) can be found [here](https://github.com/BPerezLamarque/Phylosignal_network/blob/master/simulations/script/sim_signal_number_partners.R).

 # Contents: